lablup/rraft-py/README.md

 The most of APIs of `rraft-py` has been implemented internally to handle both "General types" and "Container Object types".

 However, a few APIs may require only types with ownership.
-This kind of type information is specified in the [rraft.pyi](https://github.com/lablup/rraft-py/blob/main/rraft.pyi).
+You can identify this kind of type information through [rraft.pyi](https://github.com/lablup/rraft-py/blob/main/rraft.pyi).

 Note that passing a reference pointing an invalid instance in Python to an API causes a segmentation fault (named `destored_error`) which is hard to debug.
 Understanding Rust's ownership concept can help you resolve these kinds of problems.